-This pump action shotgun is known to be rugged, reliable self-defense weapon, it uses a rotary bolt and thanks to its inertia assisted slide action it is the fastest shotgun in the world for follow up shots.
+This pump-action shotgun is known to be a rugged, reliable self-defense weapon, it uses a rotary bolt and thanks to its inertia assisted slide action it is the fastest shotgun in the world for follow up shots.
 Three shots can be delivered in just half of a second, all SPX shotguns come with an in flex technology recoil pad which helps direct and channel recoil impulse moving the comb down and away from your cheek.

 A solid lug attaches the 18-inch barrel to the magazine tube which holds 5 rounds plus one in the chamber.
-It has a durable synthetic stock with textured grip and a tactical ribbed forearm gives a non-slip grip in any environment and also enhances overall control.
-It is also equipped with a cross bolt safety button which is located on the front of the trigger guard for easy access even if you are wearing gloves.
+It has a durable synthetic stock with a textured grip and a tactical ribbed forearm gives a non-slip grip in any environment and also enhances overall control.
+It is also equipped with a cross-bolt safety button which is located on the front of the trigger guard for easy access even if you are wearing gloves.

-This is perfect for bugging out, general purpose and for hunting, it has a 5 round plus 1 capacity.
+This is perfect for bugging out, general-purpose and for hunting, it has a 5 round plus 1 capacity.
 Chrome lined magazine tube and polished shell carry with precision contouring for smooth reload and reliable cycling.
 At 18 inches in length, the barrel is fully chromed for long life and it also has an added corrosion resistance.
 The barrel is factory installed with an improved cylinder stainless steel choke.

 Aggressive checkering is present on the buttstock and formed for positive control, it features a fiber optic front sight and flip-up iron sight for rapid target acquisition and precise aiming as well as a weaver rail pattern for mounting additional optical accessories.

 These are known for their high reliability and durability combined with an affordable price.
-This shotgun utilizes a pump action system which is operated by the sliding ford.
+This shotgun utilizes a pump-action system which is operated by the sliding ford.
 The ford connected with bolt group with dual action bars.
-The feed is from the under barrel tubular magazine and one specific feature of this shotgun is that the cartridge lifter stays in raised position through most of the feeding cycle ensuring trouble-free feeding of the cartridge into the barrel.
+The feed is from the under-barrel tubular magazine and one specific feature of this shotgun is that the cartridge lifter stays in raised position through most of the feeding cycle ensuring trouble-free feeding of the cartridge into the barrel.

 Its capacity varies from 5 to 8 rounds.
 The manual safety is conveniently located at the rear top of the receiver and it is easily accessible.
 Sights vary from the model from simple bead sights to a receiver mounted telescopic sight.
-All model 500’s feature interchangeable barrels which may be removed without the use of tolls by loosening a screw on the end of a tubular magazine.
+All model 500’s feature interchangeable barrels may be removed without the use of tolls by loosening a screw on the end of a tubular magazine.

 Remington 870 Express Tactical